ChrisAntaki/experiment-flappy/README.md

 Experiment: Flappy
 =================

-This project is an attempt to use Phaser.js to build a simple game, inspired by Flappy Bird.
+This project is an attempt to use Phaser.js to build a simple HTML5 game.
+The gameplay is inspired by Flappy Bird.

-# How to Play
-GitHub is currenty experiencing issues... once they are ironed out, a GitHub Pages hosted demo will be available.
+Demo available here &raquo; [http://chrisantaki.github.io/experiment-flappy/](http://chrisantaki.github.io/experiment-flappy/)